-The Chancellor’s Citation is awarded to alumni in recognition of significant civic or career achievements.
+The Chancellor’s Citation is awarded to African American and Latino alumni in recognition of significant civic or career achievements.
 The citation is presented during the Saturday Night Dinner of CBT.
 Chancellor Melvin Eggers awarded the first citation to L. Ross Love ’68 in 1983.
 Love had a 28-year career at Procter & Gamble, serving the last 10 years as vice president of advertising.
 He was also a director of the Ohio National Fund, Inc.

 About the Award